BolunDai0216/SailingThroughPointClouds/README.md

 ## Citation

-To cite our paper, please use the following bibtex
+To cite our paper, please use the following BibTeX

 ```bibtex
 @article{DaiKKK24,